 The Lincoln Avenue Recycling Program has provided work training opportunities to program participants since 1998.
 Initially, Eastern Illinois University was the program’s primary source of recycling materials.
 However, over the years, the program has had an increasing number of area businesses and private residents contribute materials.
-Last fiscal year, the program had over 50 customers in the local area and recycled over 1 million pounds of material.

 Individuals who are enrolled in the Lincoln Avenue program earn wages while they develop work skills.
 Staff work closely with individuals and provide supervision and training throughout the day.
 Program participants perform tasks according to their particular abilities and workplace modifications are made when needed.
 Some common tasks performed are sorting paper (there are three categories), sorting cardboard from paper, tearing pages from bound items, picking-up materials from area businesses and cleaning-up the work area.